zeeshanmahar007/Object-Oriented-OOP-Based-Project/README.md

-This project is about paint and used graphics to paint on that graphics only uses in this project the concept of OOP e.g. polymorphism,inheritance and also include library of graphics.h and language used for this project is c++
+This project is about paint and used graphics to paint on that graphics only uses in this project the concept of OOP e.g. polymorphism,inheritance and also include library of graphics.h and language used for this project is c++.

 ## Features:
 - In this Program we have a drawing canvas.